-Given the breadth of SM extensions explaining the light neutrino masses and containing RH neutrinos, a phenomenological analysis of HNLs can benefit from the model-independent effective field theory (EFT) approach.
-The EFT valid for the unbroken phase of the SM (SMEFT) has been studied in detail, with a complete basis of non-redundant operators and their renormalisation group (RG) running examined in~\cite{Buchmuller:1985jz,Grzadkowski:2010es,Jenkins:2013zja,Jenkins:2013wua,Alonso:2013hga,Lehman:2014jma,Liao:2016hru,Brivio:2017vri,Murphy:2020rsh,Liao:2020jmn,Li:2020gnx,Harlander:2023psl,Zhang:2023kvw}.
-Likewise, the EFT of the broken phase (LEFT) has been explored in~\cite{Jenkins:2017jig,Jenkins:2017dyc,Liao:2020zyx,Murphy:2020cly,Li:2020tsi,Hamoudou:2022tdn}.
-In the EFT framework, models giving rise to the light neutrino masses are those with non-zero matching to the $d = 5$ Weinberg operator and other $\Delta L = \pm 2$ operators~\cite{Weinberg:1979sa,Babu:2001ex,deGouvea:2007qla,Gargalionis:2020xvt,Fridell:2024pmw}.
-If the Majorana masses of RH neutrinos are below the TeV scale, $N_R$ must also be included as a light degree of freedom in the EFT, which has motivated studies of the so-called $\nu$SMEFT and $\nu$LEFT above and below the EW scale, respectively~\cite{delAguila:2008ir,Aparici:2009fh,Bhattacharya:2015vja,Liao:2016qyd,Li:2021tsq,Datta:2020ocb,Bischer:2019ttk}.
-The operators of lowest dimension in the $\nu$SMEFT can result in phenomenology distinct from that produced by the active-sterile mixing, cf.~\cite{Magill:2018jla,Fernandez-Martinez:2023phj} and references therein.
+Given the large number of SM extensions involving RH neutrinos, a phenomenological study of HNLs can benefit from a model-independent effective field theory (EFT) approach.
+The EFT valid for the unbroken phase of the SM (SMEFT) has been studied in detail, with a complete basis of non-redundant operators and their renormalisation group (RG) running examined in~\cite{Buchmuller:1985jz, Grzadkowski:2010es, Jenkins:2013zja, Jenkins:2013wua, Alonso:2013hga, Lehman:2014jma, Liao:2016hru, Brivio:2017vri, Murphy:2020rsh, Liao:2020jmn, Li:2020gnx, Harlander:2023psl, Zhang:2023kvw}.
+Likewise, the EFT of the SM broken phase (LEFT) has been explored in~\cite{Jenkins:2017jig, Jenkins:2017dyc, Liao:2020zyx, Murphy:2020cly, Li:2020tsi, Hamoudou:2022tdn}.
+In the EFT framework, models giving rise to neutrino masses are those that generate the $d = 5$ Weinberg operator and other $\Delta L = \pm 2$ operators~\cite{Weinberg:1979sa, Babu:2001ex, deGouvea:2007qla, Gargalionis:2020xvt, Fridell:2024pmw}.
+If the Majorana masses of RH neutrinos are at or below the energy scale of interest, $N$ must also be included as a light degree of freedom in the EFT.
+This has motivated studies of the so-called $\nu$SMEFT and $\nu$LEFT in the unbroken and broken phases of the SM, respectively~\cite{delAguila:2008ir, Aparici:2009fh, Bhattacharya:2015vja, Liao:2016qyd, Li:2021tsq, Datta:2020ocb, Bischer:2019ttk}, which extend the usual operator bases to include RH neutrinos.
+Operators in the $\nu$SMEFT can result in phenomenology distinct from the active-sterile mixing.